artsy/artsy.github.io/_posts/2019-04-10-on-an-rfcs-process.markdown

 ## Why did we create an RFC process?

-We created the RFC process in introduced in parallel with [Peril][peril] being [introduced at Artsy][intro_peril].
+We created the RFC process in parallel with [Peril][peril] being [introduced at Artsy][intro_peril].
 Prior to Peril, most changes to culture were localised in different teams.
 However, once Peril gave us the ability to create cultural rules across all engineering repos in GitHub we also needed a way to let people know and provide feedback about these changes.

 We started with the [smallest possible implementation][rfc1] of an RFC and a [notification service][notif1]🔒.
+You would write an issue with this template:

 ```
 Title: "RFC: Add an emoji for when a node package is version bumped"